pelican-plugins/similar-posts/README.rst

 Requirements
 ------------

-This plugin has been tested on Python 3.6.
+This plugin has been tested on Python 3.6 and 3.7.

 It depends on `Gensim <https://radimrehurek.com/gensim/index.html>`_, which has its own dependencies such as `NumPy <http://www.numpy.org/>`_, `SciPy